 Consider the following.
 Debian and Android both use the Linux kernel, but have completely different userlands.
 FreeBSD has an X11 GUI like Debian, but the kernel and low-level userland are different.
 FreeBSD and MacOS are both derived from BSD and share many components, but the kernels are different, and MacOS has a completely different, proprietary GUI.
 Alpine Linux shares the same kernel as Debian and uses a similar userland, but it uses alternatives to all the GNU software such that it's largely source-compatible but not binary-compatible with Debian, whereas most other distros like Fedora, OpenSUSE, Arch, etc. are binary-compatible with each other.

-As a result, when you say something about some subset of the operating systems above, you need to pick your words carefully to avoid including systems for which your statement is not actually true, or excluding systems which your statement is true but you don't acknowledge.
+As a result, when you say something about some subset of the operating systems above, you need to pick your words carefully to avoid including systems for which your statement is not actually true, or excluding systems which your statement is true but which you don't acknowledge.

 The following dialgue uses all of the above names correctly.